Deuteragonist. The second guy. No, not the Sidekick

 - C.C. and Kallen, the female leads, are the Tritagonist and the Tetragonist (though which is which is debatable).

-- In Death Note, the deuteragonist is L, then later Mello and Near, all of which are also the antagonists.
-Misa Amane, Ryuk the shinigami, or both is the Tritagonist.
+- In Death Note, the deuteragonist is L, who is the antagonist.
+Ryuk the shinigami is the Tritagonist.

 - Takamura Mamoru from Hajime No Ippo could also be considered one.